-Principle 4: Risk management explicitly addresses uncertainty
+Principle 4: Risk management explicitly addresses uncertainty.

-Risk management does not view risk in a deterministic manner.
-Risk management should explicitly take into account uncertainty, the nature of the uncertainty and how that uncertainty can be addressed.
+In risk management, risk should not be viewed in a deterministic manner.
+Rather, it should explicitly take into account uncertainty, the nature of the uncertainty, and how this uncertainty can be addressed.

-Principle 5: Risk management is systematic, structured, and timely
+Principle 5: Risk management is systematic, structured, and timely.